Skip to main content

 You can watch this video or read through the content below it.

-For the first part, determine the appropriate attributes (data) to be stored and declare them
+For this worked example, we will only be determining the appropriate attributes (data) to be stored and declaring them.

-For time, we want all time instances to be in the same format so static data for format, everything else instance
+In this example, we want all time instances to be in the same format so static data for format, all remaining attributes are instance level attributes.

 public class TimeType {